-3.2 Adaptation by Parameterization
+3.2 Adaptation by Parametrization

-The analyzer can then be used by casual end-users in charge of proving programs in the family.
+The analyzer can then be used by end-users in charge of proving programs in the family.
 The necessary adaptation of the analyzer to a particular program in the family is by appropriate choice of some parameters.
-An example provided in the preliminary experience [3] was the widening with thresholds.
-Another example is relational domains (such as octagons [21]) which cannot be applied to all global variables simultaneously because the corresponding analysis would be too expensive; it is possible to have the user supply for each program point groups of variables on which the relational analysis should be independently applied.
+An example provided in the preliminary experience [5] was the widening with thresholds (Sect.
+7.1.2).
+Another example is relational domains (such as octagons [30], Sect.
+6.2.2) which cannot be applied to all global variables simultaneously because the corresponding analysis would be too expensive; it is possible to have the user supply for each program point groups of variables on which the relational analysis should be independently applied.

-In practice we have discovered that the parameterization can be largely automated (and indeed it is fully automated for octagons as explained in Sect.
-8).
-In this way the effort to manually adapt the analyzer for a particular program in the family is reduced to a minimum.
+In practice we have discovered that the parametrization can be largely automated (and indeed it is fully automated for octagons as explained in Sect.
+7).
+This way the effort to manually adapt the analyzer to a particular program in the family is reduced to a minimum.